 You have to keep whatever you are sterilizing off the bottom of the cooker.
 Make a wire mesh bottom for the pressure cooker autoclave.
 A steamer basket also works.

-A pressure cooker uses steam, which is formed when water reaches its boiling point.
-The steam is what is doing the sterilization.
-Therefore anything sitting in the water at the bottom of the pressure pot is not being sterilized.
+A pressure cooker uses steam.
+Steam is what is doing the sterilization.
+Because of this, anything sitting in the water at the bottom of the pressure pot is not being sterilized.

 What is Autoclaving